mmitch/omxplayer-console/README.md

 --------------

 Files ending with .webradio must contain one line with the stream to play.
-The format the line is the same as a station definition from [jamirdochegal](https://github.com/mmitch/jamirdochegal/):
+The format of a line is the same as a station definition from [jamirdochegal](https://github.com/mmitch/jamirdochegal/):

     [<shortcut>|]<name> [<flag>]<url>